proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 Mosaics, synonymously known as Sirius Digital Assets - SDAs - are part of what makes the Smart Asset System unique and flexible.
 Throughout this document, SDA and mosaic are used interchangeably.
 SDAs are *fixed assets* on the Sirius Chain that can represent a set of multiple identical things that do not change.

-An SDA can be a token, but it can also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.
-A unique token can also be made into a Non-Fungible Token, more commonly known as NFT.
+An SDA can be a token, but it can also be a class collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.
+A singular SDA that is unique is a Non-Fungible Token, more commonly known as NFT.

 ## Properties